Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithPriorityRuleAsync.md

 // Hence, when the job will be created it will have a queueId assigned to it

-// define the classification policy var classificationPolicyId = "expression-priority";
+// define the classification policy string classificationPolicyId = "expression-priority";
-var classificationPolicy = await routerAdministration.CreateClassificationPolicyAsync(
+Response<ClassificationPolicy> classificationPolicy = await routerAdministration.CreateClassificationPolicyAsync(
     new CreateClassificationPolicyOptions(classificationPolicyId: classificationPolicyId)
     {
         PrioritizationRule = new ExpressionRule("If(job.Escalated = true, 10, 1)") // this will check whether the job has a label "Escalated" set to "true"